 The company in the video above gave me their essential water filter system to test for free.
 My marketing obligations to them have long been fulfilled, so I’m mentioning them purely by choice.
 I still have the essential system* and recently bought the virus hero add-on.
 With the virus hero added, the system filters down to .2 microns.
 This eliminates:

 - Poor taste

 - Cysts (such as giardia)

 TIP: I notice that a lot of RVers put their water filtration systems on the end of the hose that goes into the RV or inside, under the sink.
 The best place to put a filtration system is directly at the water source, so it keeps your hose and tanks clean.

 When water sits inside any tank untreated for a period of time, bacteria and other unsavory additions begin to flourish.
 If you use water from questionable sources, the gastro-cocktail begins to worsen in your tank.
 When you do finally fill the tank and use it, this, in turn, contaminates the rest of your water line in the RV.
 One way to cleanse your tank and your water line is to fill the tank and bleach it.

 TIP: The CDC has provided a helpful infographic.
 It gives detailed instructions on how to use bleach to purify water in any situation.
-To summarize, the bleach-to-water ratio is a quarter teaspoon for every 1 gallon of water.
+To summarize, the bleach-to-water ratio is 8 drops for every 1 gallon of water.
 It should then sit for at least 30 minutes.
 I let mine sit overnight to even several days, whenever possible.
 When your tank is almost empty, pull the plug on the outside to flush it.
 You’d be surprised at some of the gunk that comes outta there!